 - In stellar fusion, heavier elements are forged, through C, O and up to Fe.

-- In nebulae, still heavier elements are formed, including radioactive ones.
+- In supernovae, still heavier elements are formed, including radioactive ones.

 The remaining core of the exploded star is reduced to a small, extraordinarily dense clump of neutrons.
-Such neutron stars rotate rapidly and have strong magnetic fields.
-If they are oriented in such a way that we can detect their rapidly changing magnetic fields here on Earth, they are called pulsars.
+Such neutron stars often rotate rapidly and have strong magnetic fields.
+Jets of particles are expelled along the poles and appear to flash as the star spins.
+Such start are called pulsars.

 However, if the collapsed core outweighs three solar masses, gravity is so strong that nothing can escape it, not even light.
 The core becomes a black hole.